 Office of Site Evaluation

-The Office of Site Evaluation conducts site-specific environmental assessments to evaluate past and present industrial-commercial activities.
+The Office of Site Evaluation (OSE) conducts site-specific environmental assessments in the Bureau of Land (BOL) to evaluate past and present industrial-commercial activities.
 These assessments are used to determine potential environmental migration pathways of concern, the identity and concentrations of contaminants, and the need for remedial and/or removal actions on a property.

 Environmental investigations can be very resource-intensive.
 Specialized equipment utilized by OSE can reduce the cost and time required to evaluate sites that may pose a threat to human health and the environment.

 OSE coordinates Time-Critical Removal Actions with U.S. EPA Region 5.
 Coordination activities include: drafting formal requests for a removal action to U. S. EPA; providing U.S. EPA with Applicable and Relevant or Appropriate Requirement (ARAR’s) prior to removal initiation; assisting the U.S. EPA On-Scene Coordinator with field activities; and, collecting site information throughout the removal process.
 Federal removal actions are authorized whenever there is a release of a hazardous substance that presents an imminent and substantial danger to public health or the environment.

 OSE conducts investigations in coordination with other programs or governmental entities when specialized assessment may be necessary.
 Examples of investigations conducted by the Office of Site Evaluation for special projects include: Wide-spread groundwater contamination investigations; buried drum or tank investigations at unregulated facilities; and, non-point release investigations to municipal sewer structures or drain tile systems.